A battle for feeling grounded

 Of course, there is never a bad time to seek treatment, especially if you have memory lapses related to dissociation.
 Complex trauma-related dissociation often requires specialized treatment, so it’s important to consult with a licensed therapist to decide which treatment works best for you.

 The trauma therapists at Inner Balance Counseling have extensive experience helping people cope with dissociative disorders.
-Contact us today if you are ready to begin your journey to feeling better.
+Contact us today if you are ready to begin your journey toward feeling better.

 We know asking for help is hard, that’s why we want to make it easy for you.